Guide: how to use ENSOscope

 - ERA5

-- A long record of observed weather (temperature, humidity, and more), used here for the heat maps.
+- A reanalysis dataset, not raw observations: a complete, consistent record of past conditions (temperature, humidity, and more), reconstructed by blending a numerical model with worldwide observations.
+Used here for the heat maps.

 - Why observations and a model together?